Theft and Robbery (Larceny) Lawyers in Sydney NSW

 In order for the prosecution to prove this offence 3 elements must have occurred:

-- You stole or intended to steal something.
+- You stole or had intent to steal something.
 The fact that property was taken and there was no intention to return it or that it was forcefully taken

 - Another person was present when the property was taken.